Skip to Content

 Whether you get homesick and miss your cat while traveling (or is that just us?) or you just love cats, visiting a cat café like Cat Brothers Cafe and playing with kittens is a perfect way to spend an afternoon!

-- Lounge at the pool at your hotel
+8. Lounge at the Pool at Your Hotel

 Some days, you just need to relax with a drink and a good book by the pool.
 If you’re staying at a hotel with a pool, take some time to unwind- this is a vacation after all!

-If you’re experienced or want to test out your scooter skills, rent a motorbike and explore the city or countryside with a motorbike!
+If you’re experienced, rent a motorbike and explore the city or countryside!
+Please be careful!

 Best Day Trips from Chiang Mai